cudbg/pipexample/README.md

     # run it
     runexample.py 1

-How to upload to pip
+How to upload to pip so people can run `pip install pipexample`

 * http://peterdowns.com/posts/first-time-with-pypi.html